The Smart Edit Function provides a way to update multiple, contiguous numeric cells with a single mathematical operation (e.g. Multiply).

 Rather than users needing to change multiple columns individually, Smart Edit enables the selection of a group of cells in one numeric column, and for a single operation to be applied on all the cells (based on each cell value).

-If the proposed Smart Edit breaks a Cell Validation Rule then it will be prevented or display a warning as appropriate.
+If the proposed Smart Edit breaks a Prevent Edit Alert Rule then the operation will not be allowed

 Smart Edit Operations